KiddKailash/KiddKailash/README.md

 # 👋🏽 Hello, I'm Kailash Kidd

 Welcome to my GitHub!
-I'm a Bachelor of **Design *(Information Environments)* and Business Management** student at the University of Queensland.
-Here, you will find projects that showcase my skills as a full-stack software  engineer.
+I'm a software engineer with dual degrees in **Information Environments** and **Business Economics** from the University of Queensland.
+Here, you'll find projects that showcase my skills as a full-stack developer, with a focus on AI integration and user-centric design.

 ## Currently Working On

+### **Suncorp Group (Insurance)**
+Building internal systems for automating vehicle fleet insurance quoting for large commercial customers.
+Working with business process analysts to identify and automate processes with the largest cost/savings impact.

 ### **Vellum Financial Services**
-B2B platform built for financial advisers, made to streamline necessary contract writing for clients of these firms.
-Uses LLMs to parse data from client documents to be written into a .docx file, per firm requirements.
+B2B platform built for financial advisers to streamline contract writing for their clients.
+Uses LLMs to parse data from client documents and generate compliant .docx files per firm requirements.
 Visit the [production website](https://vellum-iota.vercel.app/).

-**Tech Stack:** TypseScript/Node.js server + PostgreSQL database (hosted with DigitalOcean), React frontend (hosted with Vercel), [OpenRouter](https://openrouter.ai/).
+**Tech Stack:** TypeScript/Node.js server + PostgreSQL database (hosted with DigitalOcean), React frontend (hosted with Vercel), [OpenRouter](https://openrouter.ai/).

 ## Prior Projects

 ### **Morning Brief**
 An automated morning newsletter service that gathers news from multiple sources, generates articles with AI, adds market data and images, and delivers polished newsletters to subscribers—all in 1–2 minutes.
 Visit an [example newsletter](https://morning-brief-66541p5d1-kailashs-projects-1ccb175a.vercel.app/example/newsletter-categorized-preview-2025-09-09T08-27-08).